Tá tú anseo:

 - Correspondence received in Irish will be answered in Irish;

-- Publish simultaneously in Irish and English key documents such as our Strategy statements and
+- We publish simultaneously in Irish and English key documents such as our Strategy statements and Annual reports;

-- Meet our commitments under the Official Languages Act 2003.
+- We work hard to meet our commitments under the Official Languages Act 2003.

 - We are committed to providing a service to our customers that upholds their rights to equal treatment established by equality legislation;

-- We will aim to ensure that our services and facilities are accessible to everyone including those
+- We will aim to ensure that our services and facilities are accessible to people with disabilities and those with additional needs...

 Complaints about the actions of Public Bodies submitted to the Complaints and Investigations team: